 Step 9: Adapt your Piece to Exam Stimuli

 Most of the time, the prompt just asks you to write a story about a particular human experience such as hope, loss or betrayal.
-These experiences are common to most stories so you could just adapt your story to invoke a certain theme.
-For example, if you wrote a story about being betrayed by a friend and the stimulus tells you to talk about hope, you can add an extra paragraph at the end talking about how you’ve learned from the experience and have hope for your future relationships.
+These experiences are common to most stories so you will most likely be able to adapt your story to invoke a certain theme.

-In terms of exam technique, I also recommend starting with Mod C first to quickly write it out while your memory is fresh and then getting into full essay mode with mod A and B.
+In terms of exam technique, I also recommend starting with Module C first to quickly write it out while your memory is fresh and then getting into full essay mode with Modules A and B.

-Really want to nail that HSC Creative Writing Piece for HSC English?
+Really want to master this HSC imaginative writing structure for HSC English?

 We have an incredible team of HSC tutors and mentors who are creative writing experts!